youbs/ubermuda.github.io/about.md

 ## Traveling

 I love to travel, and aspire to a more nomad way of life.
-I've been to Sweden (twice), Japan (twice too), England, Ireland, Denmark, Czech Republic, Italy, The Netherlands, The USA, and lived in Montreal for one and a half years.
-I also visited a lot of places in my homeland, France, and currently live in Lyon while planning a 3 months trip in south-east Asia.
+I've been to Sweden (twice), Japan (twice too), England, Ireland, Denmark, Czech Republic, Italy, the Netherlands, the USA, and lived in Montreal for one and a half years.
+I also visited a lot of places in my homeland, France, and currently am [traveling through south-east Asia](/travels/).

 ## Misc